-Think of the life-cycle of any seed that germinates and finally becomes a tree or a new born baby that becomes an adult.
-They need different types of nourishment and environment.
-Similarly cultural elements required to nurture innovations differ from the time when an idea strikes in the mind of an individual all the way to the time when the organisation gets the return from the innovation.
+Think of the life-cycle of a seed that germinates and grows into a flowering tree or consider a new born baby that grows into an adult.
+Both, the seed and the baby, need different types of nourishment and environment in different stages of their growth.
+Similarly, cultural elements that nurture innovations vary from the time when an idea takes birth in the mind of an individual all the way to the stage when the organization gets the return from the innovation.

-Let me take one of the very early stages of the innovation life cycle to explain a few cultural elements – ‘Journey of an idea from an individual to others’
+Let me take one of the early stages of the innovation life cycle (ideation) and explain the importance of a few cultural elements.

-Ideas get generated in the minds of individuals.
-The organisation needs to invest in the idea to achieve innovation.
+An idea takes birth in the mind of an individual.
+The organization thereafter needs to invest in the idea to get to the innovation.
 In one of my previous posts, I explained that innovations are always top down.
-Since every employee is at the top of his team (the lowest person in the hierarchy is in control of one’s own action), everyone in the organisation can invest in ideas.
-This investment could be in terms of human or capital resources.
-The originator of the idea can, provided he/she is ready to take the associated risk, make this investment decision only if the idea is in the area that is under his/her control/influence.
-Hence, if the idea is beyond the control of the originator of the idea, the first step for him/her is to share the idea with others.
-This first step of sharing idea, which seems to be straight forward, is shrouded with cultural elements.
+Since every employee is at the top of his team (the lowest person in the hierarchy is in control of one’s own action), everyone in the organization can invest in ideas.
+This investment could be in terms of human or financial resources.
+The originator of the idea can make this investment only if the idea falls clearly in the area under his/her control/influence.
+This is rarely true as typically the implementation of ideas need involvement of several others beyond the control/influence of the ideator.
+Therefore, the first step for the ideator is to share the idea with others.
+This first step of sharing idea, which seems to be straight forward, needs the support of quite a few cultural elements.

 There are several forces that stop or discourage a person from sharing his/her idea.
 I call these drags and leaders often refer to them as culture!
-Let us look at a few drags that usually discourage a person from sharing his/her ideas:
+Here are a few drags:

 - Drag #1: Will I be called stupid?

-- Drag #2: Do I want to work on the idea?
+- Drag #2: Do I want to work on my idea?

 - Drag #3: What happened last time when I gave an idea?

 - Drag #4: Is my company willing and capable of executing my idea?